 For more than 10 years, volunteers all over the country have been trained to enter their FrogWatch USA information, and ongoing analyses of these data have been used to help develop practical strategies for the conservation of these important amphibian species.
 FrogWatch USA volunteers learn to identify local frog and toad species by their calls during the breeding season and how to report their findings accurately.
 By mastering these skills, volunteers gain increased experience through asking and answering scientific questions which, in turn, augments science literacy, facilitates conservation action and stewardship, and increases knowledge of amphibians.

 Getting involved in FrogWatch USA at the Aquarium is simple.
-Just email our FrogWatch Coordinator to sign up for the volunteer training sessions that will be held in February 2014.
+Just email our FrogWatch Coordinator to sign up for the volunteer training sessions that will be held in early Spring.
 A few minutes a week is all it takes to give your local frog and toad populations a voice!